tmcw/today-i-learned/README.md

 ## Postgres sorts strings _very_ differently than JavaScript

 Postgres does proper locale-based sorting, whereas JavaScript just compares characters by default.
+You can change the intricate behavior of string sorting by specifying a [COLLATE](https://www.postgresql.org/docs/current/collation.html) option.

 ## Postgres is one-indexed!